|

 had suffocated Reginald with a pillow and then cut him up with the fire wood

 chopper on the coal bunker.
-She later withdrew
+She later

-this confession.
-She was tried at Exeter
+withdrew this confession.
+She was tried

-convicted and hanged on Monday, the 11th of August by William Marwood.
-There seems little doubt that she was guilty
+bunker.
+She was convicted and hanged on Monday, the 11th of August by William

-the other women on this page.
+other children, unlike the other women on this page.

 Jessie